darrenlee1218/lexie-pokedex/README.md

 # Submission Instructions
 Please feel free to make any code adjustments or improvements you feel are necessary to achieve your solution.

-When complete, please submit your work by pushing into your github and send the public github repository.
+When complete, please submit your work by creating a PR from your branch into main.
+Appropriate code reviewers will be automatically added to your PR.
+Once your submission is under review, you will no longer be able to access this repository.

 Have fun!

 # Challenge